ProjectLiminality/ProjectLiminalityMVP/MigrationPlan.md

 - [ ] Final review of the migrated application
 - [ ] Deploy to GitHub Pages
 - [ ] Verify functionality on the live site

-## 7. Future Enhancements

-- [ ] Implement search and filter functions
-- [ ] Develop AI-powered tools for knowledge synthesis
-- [ ] Create collaborative features for real-time interaction
-- [ ] Optimize for mobile devices

-## Notes and Questions

-- How will we handle user authentication and personalization without a backend server?
-- What's the best way to optimize the 3D visualizations for web performance?
-- Should we consider using WebAssembly for any computationally intensive tasks?